junwonjoon/CS399_Module7_Homework/README.md

     streamlit run main.py

 ## The Reason For Choosing this Data Model
-The `GloVe model` was chosen because it was opensource, and it yielded the best results.
+The `GloVe model` was chosen because it was opensource, and it yielded the best results over the other language models.

 ## Acknowledgements
 1. https://blog.esciencecenter.nl/king-man-woman-king-9a7fd2935a85